AgileRL/AgileRL/docs/custom_architecture/index.rst

                             state_dim=state_dim,  # State dimensions
                             action_dim=action_dim,  # Action dimensions
                             one_hot=one_hot,  # One-hot encoding
                             net_config=None,  # Network configuration set as None actor_network=evolvable_actors, # Custom evolvable actor
                             critic_network=evolvable_critics, # Custom evolvable critic
                             INIT_HP=INIT_HP,  # Initial hyperparameters
                             population_size=INIT_HP["POPULATION_SIZE"],  # Population size
                             device=device)

 The only other consideration that needs to be made is when instantiating the `Mutations` class.
 The `arch` argument should be set as `evolvable_actor.arch` for single agent algorithms or `evolvable_actors[0].arch` for multi-agent algorithms.

 .. _comparch:

 Compatible Architecture
 ------------

 At present, `MakeEvolvable` is currently compatible with PyTorch multi-layer perceptrons (MLPs) and convolutional neural networks (CNNs).
-The network architecure must also be sequential, that is, the output of one layer serves as the input to the next layer.
+The network architecture must also be sequential, that is, the output of one layer serves as the input to the next layer.
 Outlined below is a comprehensive table of PyTorch layers that are currently supported by this wrapper.